AlexaH88/anthemology/README.md

 ### ***Content***

 - All text content was written by the site creator [Alexa Hendry](https://github.com/AlexaH88) other than the song lyrics which were taken from [Genius](https://genius.com/).

+- The Deployment section in the README was taken from the masterful [Dave Horrocks](https://github.com/DaveyJH), who put it so much better than I could!

 ### ***Media***